-Red knots are large, stocky shorebirds known for their rusty red plumage during the breeding season.
+Red knots are stocky shorebirds known for their rusty red plumage during the breeding season.
 As champions of long-distance migration, many individuals fly nearly 19,000 miles annually between their breeding and wintering grounds.

 Physical Description